© 2026 KTTZ

 'Vote Here' sign outside of the Hodges Community Center on Election Day for Texas' joint primaries, March 3.

-Monday is the first day of early voting in Texas’ joint primary runoff elections.
+May 26 is Election Day in Texas’ joint primary runoff elections.

 According to the Lubbock County Elections Office, more than 46,000 voters cast ballots in the initial joint primaries in March, a more than 23% voter turnout.